 So supplies are together and it is time to assemble all

 To begin you need to cut a strip around 10 inches wide out of your fabric long enough to wrap your cone around.
-Measure around 4 inches out of that stirp and make a cut for our ears.
+Measure around 4 inches out of that strip and make a cut for our ears.
 Repeat that on both ends as it shows in the picture below.

 Wrap your cone with fur strip and secure that with hot glue.
 Adjust length of wide strip of your fabric to a size of your cone so that will wrap it loosely over the the cone covered with fur

 Fold bottom of your hat and secure it on the back with hot glue.
 Love to leave a little fold on a hat so I can add additional embellishment if there is a need without using any of hot glue.
 Easter spring gnome diy is coming together

 Do you see those ears?
 They make sense now and hopefully will look good once finished.
 So exciting

 If you follow me for some time you know that I like to add little details into my projects.
 My favorite embellishments are made with lace or satin.
 Just because my gnome hat is made out of stiff linen painters drop cloth I think lace in the similar color will help me dress it up a bit.
 Easter spring gnome diy is taking its shape already!
 Can you see a bunny?